top of page

 -

 Can I change the position of the Eggtopia nest box?The innovative Eggtopia nest box can be pre-fitted to the Shepherd Hut Hen House if required.
 Its unique reversible design means that you can choose to collect eggs from the outside of the hut, so as not to disturb your hens, or from the inside if you prefer.
-The Eggtopia Nest Box is designed to be located on the wall opposite the hen door.
+The Eggtopia Nest Box is designed to be located on the wall opposite the hen door, however as the side panels are interchangable, you can choose which direction it will face.

 -